Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 Those SNMP Traps are displayed as device alerts in a headline strap in the dashboard and they certainly can’t be overlooked.
 You can specify those alerts be sent to you via email as well.

-The attributes of each device that make it onto the screen in the form of performance graphs are selected by the user.
+The user selects the attributes of each device that make it onto the screen in the form of performance graphs.
 There are nine attribute slots in all that can show you real-time data on factors such as I/O rate, packet loss, and packet throughput.

 Version control functions are available with Spiceworks.
 User event tracking will enable you to monitor for unusual activity on the network.
-These two elements are important tasks for network managers now that vulnerabilities appear quickly and updates to block those exploits are produced almost as fast.
+These two elements are essential tasks for network managers now that vulnerabilities appear quickly, and updates to block those exploits are produced almost as fast.

 The Spiceworks network has a learning center and community forums that can help you pick up tips on getting the most out of your network monitoring software.